 Open to all qualified psychotherapists, counsellors, psychologists practicing EFT (Emotionally Focused Therapy) approach, or familiar with the model at least at an Introductory level.

 All 4-Day and Block 1 participation (Note LONDON time):

 7th-8th July (2pm-8pm, till 5.30pm on the 8th July)

 ‘Addressing Addiction, Fostering Secure Attachment with Emotionally Focused ‘Therapy for Couples‘.

 Psychotherapy with couples is both multi-layered and complex, often challenging the most skilled of therapists.
 In this fast-paced, technology-driven era that we live in, where true connection is often at a premium, substance use has escalated to epidemic proportions.
 It is not uncommon for couple’s therapists to be confronted with the additional challenge of contending with a pernicious “third-party” that lurks within distressed relationships: Addiction.
 Although we have the superb modality, EFT, to help couples find their way to genuine, loving communion with one another, addictions present very significant obstacles to effectively working with couples that seek our services.
 In this two-day experiential training, we will create a safe environment together to explore specific ways to tailor EFT skills and interventions to better address the impact that addiction has on the couple therapy process.

 This interactive workshop will use role-plays, video clip demonstrations, and didactic material for discussion and exploration.

 EFT Therapists will learn:

-- How addiction impacts the system: Ways to place addictive behaviours into the negative cycle
+* How addiction impacts the system: Ways to place addictive behaviors into the negative cycle

 - Describe the relational, and emotional function of addictive processes